Coloring Sheets at your Fingertips

 Coloring sheets can be used in a variety of classroom activities.
 They can be used to develop language and fine motor skills.
 Here are some ideas of how to use coloring sheets to improve learning.

-Coloring sheets are great for placing in learning centers, using after table work, and teaching how to color inside the lines.
+Coloring sheets are great for placing in learning centers, using after table work, and fine motor fun.
 LessonPix allows teachers to print many different coloring pages so that students may use specific vocabulary related to the teaching points to select their picture to color.

 Coloring sheets may be used as a table activity during arrival or in a center that are based on current topics or concepts.

-For example, a class was doing a book study on the book, The Very Hungry Caterpillar, by Eric Carle.
+For example, a class read the book, The Very Hungry Caterpillar, by Eric Carle.
 Using LessonPix, the teacher created a collection of different foods and selected “Coloring Sheet” under “Create Materials”.
 The students colored the coloring pages of food pictures that they thought the pipe cleaner class caterpillar might like to eat.
 The class coloring pages were put together in a book with a small hole cut in each page for the class caterpillar to fit through.
 The children enjoyed reading and rereading their own version of the very hungry caterpillar!

 Students may create a book of color pages that tells a story, follows the letters of the alphabet, are related to a theme, or relates to social skills.
 For example, students may color various characters from a book to make their own character book, such as using pictures of animals in Brown Bear, Brown Bear by Bill Martin Jr. or The Mitten.